 He has a number of distinctions such as being mentioned in Debrett’s "Who’s Who in Australia", "Thorpe’s "Who’s Who in Australian Writers".
 He is also mentioned in "International Authors and Writer’s Who’s Who" (Cambridge); "Who’s Who in Australasia and Pacific" (Cambridge); "Five hundred leaders of Influence " 1997 (American Biographical Institute Inc); "Who's Who in the 21st Century" (Cambridge); and "Man of Achievement Award 2002."
 He is often a guest on local television and radio (September 2019 - 555 times - all logged) and speaker to various clubs and functions.
 Honorary Member Tasmanian Military & Historical Society.

-Mr Watson is also a keen political observer and follows current affairs with great interest.
+Reg is also a keen political observer and follows current affairs with great interest.
 A great believer in heritage and patriotism he is President and Founder of the heritage group, The Anglo-Keltic Society (TAK) as he is of the Tasmanian Branch of the Australian National Flag Association (ANFA).
-Other responsibilities include, Member of The Naval, Military and Air Force Club of Tasmania Inc; Member Royal Air Force Association, Tasmanian Convenor for Australians for Constitutional Monarchy; delegate to the the United Commonwealth Societies, President of the Hobart Town (1804) First Settlers Association.(Ticket holder number 2), member of the Lindisfarne Historical Society, member Parramatta and District Historic Society and The Glemorgan & District Historical Society.
+Other responsibilities include, Member of The Naval, Military and Air Force Club of Tasmania Inc; Member Royal Australian Air Force Association, Tasmanian Convenor for Australians for Constitutional Monarchy; delegate to the the United Commonwealth Societies, President of the Hobart Town (1804) First Settlers Association.(Ticket holder number 2), member of the Lindisfarne Historical Society, member Parramatta and District Historic Society and The Glemorgan & District Historical Society.
 As an historian he is also a member of the Boer War Study Group, Royal Australian Artillery Association of Tasmania, (Historical Wing), member of the Soldiers Walk (Hobart), a "Friend" of Legacy and a member of Lindisfarne Returned Service Club in southern Tasmania and The Lindisfarne Motor Boat Club., Committee member of the Tasmanian Tobruk Association and "Friend" of the Allport Library.